 ROIC (Return on Invested Capital) in Pharmaceuticals & Healthcare

-How to interpret and apply roic (return on invested capital) specifically when analyzing pharmaceuticals & healthcare stocks in India.
+How to interpret and apply roic (return on invested capital) when analyzing pharmaceuticals & healthcare stocks in US (NYSE/Nasdaq) markets, with reference to international markets like India.

 Quick Recap: What is ROIC (Return on Invested Capital)?